-The official website for Seishun Buta Yaro wa Yume-Miru Shojo no Yume wo Minai (Rascal Does Not Dream of Dreaming Girl), an anime based on the light novel Seishun Buta Yarou by Hajime Kamoshida, began streaming a new trailer on Wednesday.
+The official website for Seishun Buta Yaro wa Yume-Miru Shojo no Yume wo Minai (Rascal Does Not Dream of Dreaming Girl), an anime based on Hajime Kamoshida's light novel Seishun Buta Yarou, began streaming a new trailer on Wednesday.

 As for the cast, the names revealed so far include: